 I lived in New York, Madrid and travelled all the way to New Zealand.
 But it was in Coonoor, India, that my life took an unexpected turn.

-Still, there was much I didn’t know and much I had to learn.
 With motherhood came joy beyond measure but also an identity crisis.
 If I had it all, why did it feel like my soul was dying?

 I began to explore the complexities of marriage, parenthood and the insidious nature of trauma and violence in my writing.
 A journey that took me to Concordia University at the age of forty on the brink of separation.
-I completed my degree through four moves, two renovations and a pandemic while fulfilling my long-lasting dream of learning Italian.
+I completed my degree with ‘Great Distinction’ through four moves, two renovations and a pandemic while fulfilling my long-lasting dream of learning Italian.

 I don’t believe in happily-ever-after stories but stories that continue to evolve through the many ups and downs of life.